The Rock.Paper.Scissors newsletter is out: Four Ways Social Media is Transforming Workplace Learning (or how to be a space cowboy)

 Learning from a hole in the wall

-Posted by Lee-Anne Ragan | Filed under creativity & innovation, Human resources, Social Responsibility, training & development, Travel
+Posted by Lee-Anne Ragan | Filed under Creativity & innovation, Human resources, Social Responsibility, Training & development, Travel

 Check out the video below about the TED hole in the wall educational experiment (forward to 7:15 min).
 It’s the work of Dr. Sugata Mitra, of India.
 His office butted up against a slum and one day he punched a hole in his wall and stuck a computer in it.
 A computer that faced out, [...]